muskaanyusuf/Basic-Web-Server/README.md

-# 🖥️ Basic Web Server Project
+# 🖥️ Basic Web Server Developer Project
 Welcome to the **Basic Web Server** project!
 This repository contains a simple C-based implementation of a web server designed to handle HTTP requests and send back responses.

 ## 📄 Project Documentation